dougeby/IntuneDocs/InTuneDocs/DeployUse/android-policy-settings-in-microsoft-intune.md

 ms.assetid: 71cc39cf-e726-40fd-8d08-78776e099a4b
 author: robstackmsft
 ---
-# Android configuration policy settings in Microsoft Intune
+# Android policy settings in Microsoft Intune

+## General configuration policy

 Use the Microsoft Intune **Android general configuration policy** to configure settings for:

 -   **Mobile device security settings** – Choose from a list of predefined settings that let you control a range of features and functionality on the device.